cmcbride/minimal_mangle/README.md

 does, nor have flexible input.
 Please use the full MANGLE utilities if you need to convert to an accepted polygon format that this code can handle.

-Prefix for functions is "mply_", short for mangle polygon.

-NOTE: there is no attempt to separate "internal" and "external" functions by name.

 USAGE